 In back circles over the past few years, there has been much discussion about the therapeutic value of bed rest for back pain.
-Some time ago ‘The Clinical Standards Advisory Group’ in the UK made light of the value of spinal mobilisation/manipulation and trunk control exercise (without specifying which exercises!).
-The SCAG discussion paper also concluded that bed rest was not good for ailing spines.
-The best way forward, it seemed, was just to plod on.
+Some years ago ‘The Clinical Standards Advisory Group’ in the UK made light of the value of spinal mobilisation/manipulation and trunk control exercise (without specifying which exercises!).
+Equally, The CSAG discussion paper also concluded that bed rest was not good for ailing spines.
+The best way forward, it seemed, was simply to keep on keeping on.

 For a malady reaching pandemic proportions worldwide - affecting all ethnic groups, all ages, all societies and every range of sub-groups in those societies – is the sum total of our learning that we should tell our patients to just 'keep going'?